Axia-Tech/AXIA-wiki/docs/learn/learn-accounts.md

   interactions with the chain, but is orders of magnitude more secure.
 - board decisions: legal entities such as businesses and foundations use multi-sigs to collectively govern over the entity's treasury.
-- group participation in governance: a multi-sig account can do everything a regular account can.
-A multi-sig account could be a council member in AXIALunar's governance, where a set of community members could vote as one entity.
+- group participation in governance: a multi-sig account can do everything a regular account can. where a set of community members could vote as one entity.

 Multi-signature accounts **cannot be modified after being created**.
 Changing the set of members or altering the threshold is not possible and instead requires the dissolution of the current multi-sig